Call4Cloud | MMP-C | Autopilot | Device Preparation

 .\winget.exe install --exact --id Microsoft.EdgeWebView2Runtime --silent --accept-package-agreements --accept-source-agreements

-Looking at the above script, you will notice that I am trying to resolve the DesktopAppInstaller path first.
+Looking at the above script, you will notice I am trying to resolve the DesktopAppInstaller path first.
 Why?
 Let me show you

 Because the Winget command is normally not recognized in the system context but that doesn’t mean you can’t use it!
 When you have deployed Winget in the device context, you could use the above PowerShell script to deliver apps in the system context

-If you want to have multiple apps installed at the same time you could use the ; between specifying the apps
+If you want to have multiple apps installed at the same time, you could use the ; between specifying the apps

 winget install 7zip.7zip ; winget install Mozilla.Firefox – -force – – silent